 Over the years, healthcare stakeholders have worked to define clinical empathy.
 They’ve measured it.
 They’ve assessed its impact.
 But can they teach the skills required to become a more empathetic person — and clinician — overall?

-Nkechi Conteh, MD, MPH, Staff Psychiatrist, Massachusetts General Hospital in the United States, suggests they can — and must.
-In a recent perspective article about perinatal mental health for the Harvard Review of Psychiatry, Dr. Conteh and her coauthors call on providers and institutions to prioritise empathy in clinical practice, particularly when working with ethnically and racially diverse populations.
+Nkechi Conteh, MD, MPH, Staff Psychiatrist, Massachusetts General Hospital, suggests they can — and must.
+In a recent perspective article about perinatal mental health for the Harvard Review of Psychiatry, Dr. Conteh and her coauthors call on providers and institutions to prioritize empathy in clinical practice, particularly when working with ethnically and racially diverse populations.

 Clinicians must educate themselves